BookingSync/bookingsync-engine/README.md

 ## Authentication in apps

-BookingSync Engine will create some helpers to use inside your controllers and views.
+Bookingsync Engine will create some helpers to use inside your controllers and views.

 ### Ensure authentication